zluo/zluo.github.io/docs/books/the_old_man_and_the_sea.md

 "Five and you nearly were killed when I brought the fish in too green and he nearly tore the boat to pieces.
 Can you remember?"

-"I can remember the tail slapping and banging and the thwart breaking and the noise of the clubbing.
+"I can remember the tail slapping and banging and the thwart(横的) breaking and the noise of the clubbing.
 I can remember you throwing me into the bow where the wet coiled lines were and feeling the whole boat shiver and the noise of you clubbing him like chopping a tree down and the sweet blood smell all over me."

 "Can you really remember that or did I just tell it to you?"